botix/nytimes-api/README.md

 # nytimes-api

-Install dependencies using npm or yarn
+#Install dependencies using npm or yarn
-When dependencies have finished installing npm start OR yarn start
+#npm/yarn start